Almost Famous: Plot

-The record label hires Dennis, a professional manager, to handle problems with venues and promoters.
+The record label hires professional manager Dennis Hope to handle problems with venues and promoters.
 Penny has to leave before the band reaches New York, where Russell's girlfriend Leslie will join them.
-Penny and her three protégée band aids are gambled away to another band in a poker game; Penny acts nonchalantly but is devastated.
+Penny and her three protégée band aids are gambled away to another band in a poker game; Penny acts nonchalant but is devastated.
 Meanwhile, Dennis charters a small plane so the band can play more gigs.

-Penny shows up uninvited at the New York restaurant where they are celebrating the news that they are to be featured on the cover of Rolling Stone.
-Penny is asked to leave after her attempts to get Russell's attention are noticed.
-William chases her to her hotel, where he saves her from overdosing on quaaludes.

-Flying to a gig the following day, the plane encounters severe weather.
-Fearing the plane will crash, everyone confesses their secrets, while Jeff and Russell's long-simmering conflicts erupt.
+Penny shows up uninvited at a party at a New York restaurant where William reveals to the group that they are to be featured on the cover of Rolling Stone.
+Penny leaves after her attempts to get Russell's attention become disruptive.
+William follows her to her hotel, where he saves her from overdosing on quaaludes.
+A plane hired by the band encounters severe weather on a flight the next day.
+Fearing that the plane will crash, everyone aboard confesses long concealed secrets to the group while the simmering conflict between Jeff and Russell erupts.
 William confesses his love for Penny after Jeff insults her.
 The plane lands safely in Tupelo, leaving everyone to ponder the changed atmosphere.

-William arrives at the Rolling Stone office in San Francisco but has difficulty finishing the article.
-Seeking help, he calls Lester Bangs who says William got caught up in being part of the band.
-He says his perceived friendships with them are not real and advises him to "be honest...and unmerciful."
-Rolling Stones editors rave over William's completed article, but when the magazine's fact checker calls the band, Russell lies to protect Stillwater's image, claiming most of it is false.
+William later arrives at the Rolling Stone office in San Francisco but has difficulty finishing the article.
+Seeking help, William calls Bangs again, who notes that the boy's perceived friendships with band members are illusions and advises him to "be honest... and unmerciful."
+The magazine's editors at first enthuse over William's completed article, but Russell lies to the magazine's fact-checker, claiming most of the piece is false.
 Rolling Stone kills the article, crushing William.
-Anita encounters a dejected William in the airport and offers to take him anywhere; he chooses for them to go to their home in San Diego, where their mother Elaine is glad to see them both.
+Anita encounters William at the airport and offers to take him anywhere; he chooses for them to go back to San Diego, where their mother Elaine is glad to see them both.

-Sapphire, one of the protégée "Band Aids", chastises Russell for betraying William.
-He then calls Penny, wanting to meet with her, but she gives him William's address.
-He arrives and finds himself face-to-face with William's mother who, during the tour, scolded him over the phone for his behavior.
-He apologizes to William and finally gives him an interview.
-Russell has verified the article to Rolling Stone, which runs it as a cover feature.
-Penny fulfills her long-standing fantasy to go to Morocco while Stillwater tours again by bus.
+Sapphire, one of the protégée "Band Aides", chastises Russell for betraying William.
+Russell then calls Penny, wanting to meet with her, but she tricks him by giving him William's address instead of her own.
+Russell arrives and finds himself face to face with William's mother, who during the tour had scolded him over the phone for his behavior.
+Russell apologizes to William and finally gives him an interview.
+Russell also verifies the accuracy of the article to Rolling Stone, which runs it as a cover feature.
+Penny fulfills her long-standing fantasy of going to Morocco while Stillwater tours again by bus.